WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 <aside class="notes">

 **Talking Points:**
-- Following along here is optional!
-This is to demonstrate a shorthand way of writing what your code already does.
+- This is to demonstrate a shorthand way of writing what your code already does.
 - Why is this variable declared in the `render` method?
 Because this calls the `Comment` component, which will render UI within it.
 The `render` method is where all UI goes!

 - Since the `render()` method is where all the UI elements our component will render it makes sense to initially place it here.